 By understanding the risks to your business and managing them effectively, you can help to ensure all aspects of your business are protected against online threats.

 In 2014, 60% of small businesses experienced a cyber breach.
 The average cost of the worst breach was £65,000 – £115,000

 Cyber security is about protecting your computer-based equipment and information from unintended or unauthorised access, change, theft or destruction.
 Good cyber security can enhance the reputation of your business and open up new commercial opportunities.

 Download software and app updates as soon as they appear.
 They contain vital security upgrades that keep your devices and business information safe.

 Use strong passwords made up of at least three random words.
 Using lower and upper case letters, numbers and symbols will make your passwords even stronger.

 Delete suspicious emails as they may contain fraudulent requests for information or links to viruses.

 Use anti-virus software.
 Your computers, tablets and smartphones can easily become infected by small pieces of software known as viruses or malware.
 Install internet security software like anti- virus on all your devices to help prevent infection.

 Train your staff

 Make your staff aware of cyber security threats and how to deal with them.
-The Government offers free online training courses tailored for you and your staff which take around 60 minutes to complete.
+There are many courses to choose from and they are well worth the investment.